harrisonized/harrisonized.github.io/_posts/2020-01-25-dual-boot-for-data-science.md

    sudo apt-get install sublime-text
    ```

-5. [Pycharm]("https://www.jetbrains.com/help/pycharm/installation-guide.html#") I don't use this personally, but you might like it.
+5. [Pycharm](https://www.jetbrains.com/help/pycharm/installation-guide.html#) I don't personally use this, but you might like it.

    ```
    sudo snap install pycharm-professional --classic